cfe-lab/MiCall/HACKING.md

 6. Launch Eclipse.
 From the Help menu, choose either Eclipse Marketplace... or Install New Software....
 7. In the marketplace, just type PyDev and search.
 In the install wizard, use the [PyDev update site][pydev].
 7. After installing PyDev, open Window: Preferences.
 Navigate down to PyDev: Interpreters: Python Interpreter.
 7. Click the Quick Auto-Config button.
+Click OK.
 8. From the File menu, choose Import....
 Navigate down to Git: Projects from Git.
 9. Choose Clone URI, and paste this URI: https://github.com/emartin-cfe/fifo_scheduler.git
 10. Use the defaults, select import existing projects, and finish the import.